Will the Kings cover the spread vs. the Pelicans? Promo Codes, Betting Trends, Records ATS

 Kings Betting Records & Stats

-- In six games this season, Sacramento and its opponents have gone over 237.5 combined points.
+- In six of 13 games this season, Sacramento and its opponents have gone over 237.5 points.

-- The average point total in Sacramento's matchups this year is 231.4, 6.1 fewer points than this game's over/under.
+- Sacramento has an average point total of 230.7 in its matchups this year, 6.8 fewer points than this game's over/under.

-- Sacramento has won five of the eight games it has played as the favorite this season.
+- This season, Sacramento has been favored nine times and won five of those games.

-- This season, Sacramento has won five of its eight games when favored by at least -115 on the moneyline.
+- Sacramento has a record of 4-4 when it's favored by -125 or more by oddsmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Kings have a 53.5% chance to win.
+- The Kings have a 55.6% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!